blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

 Topic Auto-creation
 ^^^^^^^^^^^^^^^^^^^
-The automatic creation of topics is governed by the Kafka parameter ``auto.create.topics.enable``, which is TRUE by default.
+The automatic creation of topics is governed by the Kafka parameter ``auto.create.topics.enable`` which is TRUE by default.
 This means that, as far as the Dbvisit Replicate Connector goes, any new tables detected in the PLOG files it processes will have new topics (with a single partition) automatically generated for them – and change messages written to them without any additional intervention.

 Data types
 ^^^^^^^^^^